ikuhamada/state-doc/manual.rst

   ANGSTROM: If set, atomic coordinates are given in Angstrom (cartesian)

   CRYSTAL/CRYS: If set, atomic coordinates are given in the crystal coordinate

+  CONVENTIONLAL|CONV: If set, atomic coordinates are given in the unit of the conventional lattice vectors

   CPS: Atomic coordinate in the cartesian (NCORD=1 or COORD=CARTESIAN) or in the crystal (NCORD=0 or COORD=CRYSTAL) coordinate